Skip to content

 It is worth mentioning that these recursion steps can be applied as many times as desired, while taking into account the fact that each step will compress the proof, making it more efficient to be verified but at the expense of increased Prover complexity.

-Finally, we remark that several artifacts for generating each STARK Prover are generated during the Setup Phase.
+Finally, we remark that several artifacts for generating each STARK Prover are generated during the setup phase.
 See the Setup S2C and Setup C2S subsections for more information about these artifacts.

-Proving Phase
+Proving phase

 The first proof is generated by providing the first STARK Prover with the proper inputs and public values.
 The output proof is then passed as input to the next STARK Prover, together with public inputs.
 This process is recursively repeated.